Zilliqa/ZRC/zrcs/zrc-6.md

 | --- | ---------------------------- | ------ | -------- | ------------------------------- | -------------------- |
 | 6   | Standard for Multiple Tokens | Draft  | Standard | Victor Porton <porton@narod.ru> | 2020-10-30           |

+TODO:
+- Multiple in events
+- URI of token (or name/symbol?!)
+- `CodeInequalLengths`

 ## I. What are Multiple Tokens?

 This standard allows a contract to "contain" both fungible (like ZRC-2) and non-fungible (like ZRC-1) tokens.
 Up to 2**64 tokens per single contract are supported.